 This magical spot is located at the summit of Dharamkot Hill.
 Just 11 km from Dharamshala, Dharamkot offers panoramic views of the Kangra Valley, the surrounding ranges, and the Pong Dam Lake.

-This is a great picnic spot that lies at a distance of 22 kilometers from the famous Kotwali Bazaar.
-It is known for its pristine Kareri Lake that is surrounded by green meadows and forests with pine and oak trees.
-It also has Kali and Durbasa temples that are worshipped by many visiting Dharamshala.
+This is a great picnic spot that lies 22 kilometers from the famous Kotwali Bazaar.
+It is known for its pristine Kareri Lake, which is surrounded by green meadows and forests with pine and oak trees.
+It also has Kali and Durbasa temples that are worshipped by many visiting Dharamsala.

 Nurpur: - Located at a distance of 66 kilometers from Dharamsala, Nurpur is named after the beloved wife of Jahangir, the Mughal Emperor.
 It is famous for its beautiful Krishna temple and historical fort.